 Would you like some toxins with that mani?
 Yeah, neither would we.

-There’s no getting around it – fabulous nail lacquer will never be “all natural”.
-Some of the “best” polishes will always contain chemicals, pigments, and bonding agents.
+There’s no getting around it – fabulous nail lacquer will never be “all natural.”
+Even the “best” polishes may contain chemicals, pigments, and bonding agents.
 We, however, believe that an honestly great polish should be healthy for you while providing you with fantastic looking nails.

-We are Formaldehyde–Free
+We Are Formaldehyde–Free

-We are Toluene–Free
+We Are Toluene–Free

-Aka paint thinner.
-Toluene has long been added to polish to help thin and smooth it for easier application.
+Aka paint thinner, toluene has long been added to polish to help thin and smooth it for easier application.
 This also means potential neurological damage, respiratory issues, and abnormal fetal development.
-Let’s leave the toluene in the paint not the polish.
+Let’s leave the toluene in the paint — not the polish.

-We are Dibutyl Phthalate–Free
+We Are Dibutyl Phthalate–Free

-We are Formaldehyde Resin–Free
+We Are Formaldehyde Resin–Free

 “Honestly, great polish should be healthy for you while providing you with fantastic looking nails.”

-We are Camphor–Free
+We Are Camphor–Free

-We are Triphenyl Phosphate–Free
+We Are Triphenyl Phosphate–Free

-We are Ethyl Tosylamide–Free
+We Are Ethyl Tosylamide–Free

-We are Xylene–Free
+We Are Xylene–Free

-Xylene was used to keep polish from thickening BUT may cause headaches in addition to eye and skin irritation.
+Why: May cause headaches in addition to eye and skin irritation.

 Xylene’s a trickster, emitting a sweet smell but also causing some nasty side effects.
-It’s used to make nail polish last longer; sounds great, but it just means more time for this chemical to cause headaches, dizziness and nausea.
-Not to mention, potential kidney failure, respiratory issues and gastrointestinal toxicity with long term exposure.
-We say not so great.
+It’s used to keep polish from thickening and make nail polish last longer.
+But that just means more time for it to cause headaches, dizziness and nausea, not to mention, potential kidney failure, respiratory issues and gastrointestinal toxicity with long-term exposure.
+We prefer a different type of longevity.